fardeen-ahmed/Bug-bounty-Writeups/README.md

-# Bug-bounty Writeups : For All, by All
+# Bug-bounty Writeups : For All, by All (still collecting and updating)
 This is a place of bug hunters, where one can contribute writeups on Bug-Hunting.
 It includes :

 1) OWASP Top 10 Vulnerabilities.